The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Accountability Put weight on Accountability systems.
 View accountability as non-negotiable for anything to happen.
 Grab a buddy, find someone.

 Get someone (a friend or otherwise) to be your accountability buddy, and give them your information for every update.
-Regular check-ins are necessary so you can continue to fly and steer where you wish to go.
+Regular check-ins are necessary so you can continue to fly and guide where you wish to go.

-Back in the day, you did not have an app or habit-tracker app to measure your progress and motivate you.
+Back in the day, you did not have an app or habit-tracker app to measure your advancement and motivate you.
 Celebrate small wins!
 If you know yourself, reward systems are like walking in the park.

 How To Tell If You Have Executive Dysfunction DUMPED ON EXECUTIVE DYSFUNCTION?